Japan ex-PM Abe gunned down while making election campaign speech | Politics

 Abe served two terms as prime minister, stepping down in 2020 citing ill health.
 But he remained a dominant presence over the ruling Liberal Democratic Party (LDP), controlling one of its major factions.
 Kishida, who won the premiership with Abe's backing, said the LDP would continue election campaigning on Saturday to demonstrate its resolve to "never give in to violence", and to defend a "free and fair election at all cost".

-Abe first took office in 2006 as Japan’s youngest prime minister since World War Two.
+He first took office in 2006 as Japan’s youngest prime minister since World War Two.
 After a year plagued by political scandals, voter outrage at lost pension records, and an election drubbing for his ruling party, Abe quit citing ill health.
-He became prime minister again in 2012.
+He became prime minister again in 2012, winning three landslide elections in a row before stepping down in 2020, again citing his health.

-Abe hailed from a wealthy political family that included a foreign minister father and a grandfather who served as premier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)